 Howard Levy is another great harmonica player that you need to be listening to if you’re seriously interested in playing the harmonica yourself.

 As mentioned earlier, this is just a list of five different harmonica players, who have contributed great strides in the harmonica musical industry.
-There are many other great players which some may say are as good or even better.
-This is just a few of the greats.
+There are many other great players who some may say are as good or even better.
+This article lists just a few of the greats.

 Take some time to look them all up, and listen to their great tunes.
 It just might inspire you to go out and buy a harmonica for yourself.
 Remember, it takes some time for you to be able to learn this style of music.
 You may even have to take lessons, then you can belt out some tunes as well.